-- You are aware that evaluation is the most important process in the actual and correct assessment of the candidates.
+1 You are aware that evaluation is the most important process in the actual and correct assessment of the candidates.
 A small mistake in evaluation may lead to serious problems which may affect the future of the candidates, education system and teaching profession.
-To avoid mistakes, it is requested that before starting evaluation, you must read and understand the spot evaluation guidelines carefully. - 2 "Evaluation policy is a confidential policy as it is related to the confidentiality of the examinations conducted, Evaluation done and several other aspects.
-Its' leakage to public in any manner could lead to derailment of the examination system and affect the life and future of millions of candidates.
-Sharing this policy/document to anyone, publishing in any magazine and printing in News Paper/Website etc may invite action under various rules of the Board and IPC." - Evaluation is to be done as per instructions provided in the Marking Scheme.
+To avoid mistakes, it is requested that before starting evaluation, you must read and understand the spot evaluation guidelines carefully.
+2 "Evaluation policy is a confidential policy as it is related to the confidentiality of the examinations conducted Evaluation done and several other aspects.
+Its' leakage to nublic in any manner could lead to derailment of the evamination system and affect the life and future of millions of condidates.
+Sharing this policy/decument to envone nuclicity in any magazine and printing in News Depart/Website at may invite action publishing in any magazine and printing in News Faper/ website etc may invite action 2 under various rules of the Board and IPC."
+3 Evaluation is to be done as per instructions provided in the Marking Scheme.
 It should not be done according to one's own interpretation or any other consideration.
 Marking Scheme should be strictly adhered to and religiously followed.
-However, while evaluating, answers which are based on latest information or knowledge and/or are innovative, they may be assessed for their correctness otherwise and due marks be awarded to them. - The Marking scheme carries only suggested value points for the answers These are in the nature of Guidelines only and do not constitute the complete answer.
-The students can have their own expression and if the expression is correct, the due marks should be awarded accordingly. - The Head-Examiner must go through the first five answer books evaluated by each evaluator on the first day, to ensure that evaluation has been carried out as per the instructions given in the Marking Scheme.
+However, while evaluating, answers which are based on latest information or knowledge and/or are innovative, they may be assessed for their correctness otherwise and due marks be awarded to them.
+4 The Marking scheme carries only suggested value points for the answers These are in the nature of Guidelines only and do not constitute the complete answer.
+The students can have their own expression and if the expression is correct, the due marks should be awarded accordingly.
+5 The Head-Examiner must go through the first five answer books evaluated by each evaluator on the first day, to ensure that evaluation has been carried out as per the instructions given in the Marking Scheme.
 If there is any variation, the same should be zero after deliberation and discussion.
-The remaining answer books meant for evaluation shall be given only after ensuring that there is no significant variation in the marking of individual evaluators. - Evaluators will mark( $\sqrt{\phantom{0}}$ ) wherever answer is correct.
-For wrong answer CROSS 'X" be marked.
-Evaluators will not put right ( $\sqrt{\phantom{0}}$ )while evaluating which gives an impression that answer is correct and no marks are awarded.
-This is most common mistake which evaluators are committing. - If a question has parts, please award marks on the right-hand side for each part.
-Marks awarded for different parts of the question should then be totaled up and written in the left-hand margin and encircled.
-This may be followed strictly. - If a question does not have any parts, marks must be awarded in the left-hand margin and encircled.
-This may also be followed strictly. - In Q1-Q20, if a candidate attempts the question more than once (without canceling the previous attempt), marks shall be awarded for the first attempt only and the other answer scored out 'with a note "Extra Question".
+The remaining answer books meant for evaluation shall be given only after ensuring that there is no significant variation in the marking of individual evaluators.
+6 Evaluators will mark($$) wherever answer is correct.
+For wrong answer CROSS 'X" be marked Evaluators will not put right (\checkmark) while evaluating which gives an impression that answer is correct and no marks are awarded This is most common mistake which evaluators are committing 7 If a question has parts please award marks on the right-hand side for each part.
+Marks 1 awarded for different parts of the question should then be totaled up and written in the left hand margin and anginaled.
+This may be followed strictly 0 If a quastion does not have any parts, marks must be availed in the left hand margin and o In a question does not have any parts, marks must be awarded in the left-hand margin and encircled.
+This may also be followed strictly.
+9 In Q1-Q20, if a candidate attempts the question more than once (without canceling the previous attempt), marks shall be awarded for the first attempt only and the other answer scored out with a note "Extra Question".